Urban-M4/streetscapes/README.md

 # Dont forget to activate the environment once created, e.g. source venv/bin/activate or mamba activate myenv
 ```

-Some of the dependencies in `pyproject.toml` are there in anticipation for replicating and extending the pipelines in the original `global-streetscapes` repository, specifically the training pipeline (currently work in progress).

 ### ⚙️ Installation

 The `streetscapes` package can be installed from PyPI: